jan-rl/unlichtwesen/README.txt

 Download page for the game: https://jan-rl.itch.io/unlichtwesen

-GITHUB DISCLAIMER: As now empty folders can be stored in the github repository, I pre-populated the "monsters/" directory.
+GITHUB DISCLAIMER: As no empty folders can be stored in the github repository, I pre-populated the "monsters/" directory.
 I recommend to empty this folder before starting the game, so that you get your own randomly generated Unlichtwesen at the start of the game.

 THE GAME